gregurco/jobeet-tutorial/docs/days/day-4.md

     }
 }
 ```
-Here you may notice a bit of a Symfony's magic that happens behing the scenes - there is a type hinted $job parameter in the method signature, but how Symfony loads that Job object you may ask yourself?
+Here you may notice a bit of a Symfony's magic that happens behind the scenes - there is a type hinted $job parameter in the method signature, but how Symfony loads that Job object you may ask yourself?
 It uses __id__ from the URL, automatically queries table by this __id__ and returns fully fledged Job object for you.
+Nice!

 ## The Job Page Template